shaunagm/actionrising/CONTRIBUTING.md

 #### I want to make a (non-urgent) change

 Before making a change, you’ll want to check in with the community.
-To do this, look at the __in progress__ and __code review__ columns of the [kanban board](https://github.com/shaunagm/actionrising/projects/7) to see if anyone else is doing work that might overlap with what yours.
+To do this, look at the __in progress__ and __code review__ columns of the [kanban board](https://github.com/shaunagm/actionrising/projects/7) to see if anyone else is doing work that might overlap with with yours.
 If you find anyone, reach out to make sure your work doesn’t conflict!
 The best way to do this is to @ them on the issue you’re addressing or on an empty pull request.
 When in doubt, just @ everyone who has an issue in the ‘in progress’ and ‘code review’ columns.
 You should also always make sure to @ shauna, the project owner.
 (A lot of small changes will just be @ing Shauna, which is totally fine.)

 Once you get the go-ahead to start developing, you’ll want to make a feature branch: